 For several years, the night before, October 31, the youngest have been celebrating Halloween by dressing up as scary characters.
 This custom is also acquired from America.

-Another prominent religious celebration is eastern.
+Another prominent religious celebration is Easter.
 During these days, which are in March or April, processions are organized in which religious images are taken through the streets and some people dress up covering their faces.
 These are the so-called cappuccinos.
 The most prominent Holy Week is the one that is celebrated in Andalusia, in cities such as Sevilla.

 Spanish weddings are organized by both the Church and the civil.
 In the case of a religious wedding, during the ceremony, the bride and groom exchange thirteen earnest money or coins.